SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 Alternatively, instead of accessing the Cloud Foundry configuration data directly from the configuration, you can also make use of the .NET [Options](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) framework together with [Dependency Injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection).

-This provider includes two additional classes, `CloudFoundryApplicationOptions` and `CloudFoundryServicesOptions` that can be configured using the Options framework to hold the parsed `VCAP_*` data by making use of the Options `Configure()` feature.
+The Cloud Foundry provider includes two additional classes, `CloudFoundryApplicationOptions` and `CloudFoundryServicesOptions`, that can be configured using the Options framework to hold the parsed `VCAP_*` data by making use of the Options `Configure()` feature.

 To make use of it in an ASP.NET Core application, add the the following to the `ConfigureServices()` method in the `Startup` class.